Opinion Exchange Dynamics: The voter model

 \subsection{Results}

 We first note that \begin{proposition} In the voter model with assumptions~(\ref{eq:voter-update}) all agents converge to the same action. \end{proposition}

 \begin{proof} The voter model is a Markov chain.
-Clearly the states where $\action^i_t = 0$ for all $i$ and the state where $\action^i_t = 1$ for all $i$ are absorbing states of the chain (once you're there you never move).
+Clearly the states where $\action^i_t = 0$ for all $i$ and the state where $\action^i_t = 1$ for all $i$ are absorbing states of the chain.
 Moreover, it is easy to see that for any other state, there is a sequence of moves of the chain, each occurring with positive probability, that lead to the all $0$ / all $1$ state.
 From this it follows that the chain will always converge to either the all $0$ or all $1$ state. \end{proof}

 We next wish to ask what is the probability that the agents learned $S$?
 For the voter model this chance is never very high as the following proposition shows:

 \begin{theorem}[(Non) Learning in the Voter model] Let $\action_{\infty}$ denote the limit action for all the agents in the voter model.
 Then: